 The purpose of this project was to work with 6-10 mechanical wastewater treatment plants and 6-10 wastewater pond sites in order to identify low and no-cost strategies to achieve better treatment for nutrient pollution.
 Additionally, this project completed a series of comprehensive testing in six Minnesota wastewater pond sites in each season in order to gather information to compare characteristics between ponds that naturally achieve good nutrient treatment and those that do not.
 Nutrient pollution in environmental water bodies can cause algal blooms through a process called eutrophication.
 If left unchecked, these algal blooms will consume the oxygen in the water, creating a dead zone which is not suitable for life of typical aerobic organisms such as fish.
 Better nutrient treatment will result in cleaner lakes and rivers in Minnesota, and help to reduce eutrophication issues for waterbodies downstream of Minnesota.

 Many of the mechanical plant sites that were worked with are already treating a portion of their phosphorus chemically.
-By implementing these recommendations to promote biological nutrient removal (BNR), these plants will largely have nitrogen savings and chemical savings, as phosphorus is being removed biologically instead of chemically.
-The most common chemical used for phosphorus treatment in mechanical plants is ferric chloride, so this chemical reduction will also result in chloride reduction.
-There may be modest additional phosphorus savings in cases where biological removal removes more phosphorus than the existing chemical process.
+By implementing these recommendations to promote biological nutrient removal (BNR), these plants will largely have nitrogen reductions and chemical reductions, as phosphorus is being removed biologically instead of chemically.
+The most common chemical used for phosphorus treatment in mechanical plants is ferric chloride.
+The mass of the chloride portion reduced was estimated to be the chloride reduction.
+There may be modest additional phosphorus reductions in cases where biological removal removes more phosphorus than the existing chemical process.

 The project team successfully completed one-on-one technical assistance assessments with 10 mechanical wastewater treatment facilities and 14 wastewater pond sites.
-The suggested saving, implemented savings, and other project outcomes are shown in the following tables.
-Project results can be found in the Resources section.
+The suggested savings and reductions, implemented savings and reductions, and other project outcomes are shown in the following tables.
+Project results can be found in the the Resources section.

 |# of Sites Engaged||# of Sites Visited||# of Recommendations|